GoogleCloudPlatform/cloudnetworking-config-solutions/execution/04-producer/MRC/README.md

 1. Create your configuration files:

 Create YAML files defining the properties of each MRC instance you want to create.
-Ensure these files are stored in the config folder within this MRC folder.
+Ensure these files are stored in the config folder under the configuration/producer/MRC/config folder.

 Each YAML file should map to a single MRC instance, providing details such as instance name, project ID, region, shard count, replica count, and network ID.
 Each field and its structure are described in the input section below.